#

-DLNR NEWS RELEASE: Big Island manta ray viewing subject of proposed new rulesPosted on Oct 19, 2015 in Latest News, Newsroom, Press Releases
+DLNR NEWS RELEASE: Big Island manta ray viewing subject of proposed new rulesPosted on Oct 19, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – The popularity of manta ray viewing sites at Makako Bay (Garden Eel Cove) along the coastline fronting the Sheraton Keauhou Bay on the Big Island’s Kona coast has captured media, state and federal attention.
 These manta ray viewing opportunities are unique worldwide and tours are conducted in two specific areas where mantas tend to congregate at night to feed on plankton.
 In recent years it has come to the attention of the DLNR that commercial manta ray night snorkeling and diving at these two popular sites has expanded considerably and the activity is in need of regulation in order to preserve the resource and prevent the dangers posed by overcrowding.
 The DLNR Division of Boating and Ocean Recreation (DOBOR) is actively engaged in responsibly investigating the tour operations taking place and working to further regulate manta tour activities for safety and for the environment.